ayoam/go-fiber-crud/README.md

 ### Prerequisites

-- Go (1.20 or higher) should be installed.
-You can download it from the official [Go website](https://golang.org/dl/).
 - Git should be installed for cloning the repository.
 - Docker should be installed to run the application in a container.